Introduction

 If you’re just starting out on researching Mobile Accessibility, it is important to point out that according to the official WCAG (or the Web Content Accessibility Guidelines) there are three levels of accessibility that would define your product on how successful it complies to the needed criteria for good design.
 Knowing these are essential resources for your projects:

-If you’re struggling with any of these, you are not alone!
+If you’re struggling when designing for mobile accessibility, you are not alone!
 There are many ways to incorporate accessibility into your designs if you plan accordingly and know how to avoid common pitfalls.

 By the end of this guide, you’ll be able to identify the most common mistakes when trying to implement accessibility within your products, as well as a full understanding of the best practices and how to include them in your designs correctly.